Image courtesy of LANL

 Los Alamos National Laboratory

-DOE Office of Science, Basic Energy Sciences Program through the Early Career Program and the Advanced Photon Source User facility, and by NNSA for operation of the LANL Neutron Science Center.
+DOE Office of Science, Basic Energy Sciences Program through the Early Career Research Program and the Advanced Photon Source User facility, and by NNSA for operation of the LANL Neutron Science Center.

 A. Clarke, S. Imhoff, P. Gibbs, J. Cooley, C. Morris, F. Merrill, B. Hollander, F. Mariam, T. Ott, M. Barker, T. Tucker, W.-K. Lee, K. Fezzaa, A. Deriy, B. Patterson, K. Clarke, J. Montalvo, R. Field, D. Thoma, J. Smith and D. Teter, “Proton Radiography Peers into Metal Solidification”, Scientific Reports, 3, 2020, (2013).
 DOI:10.1038/srep02020.